 A good place to start is your YouTube Analytics.
 Under the “Build an Audience” tab, you’ll be able to see where your audience is watching from.
 If a considerable amount is coming from places outside your home country, it’s a good sign that translation could aid your video strategy considerably.

-How to Translate Your YouTube Videos
+How to Manually Translate YouTube Videos

 Subtitles and closed captions (CC) are written translations of a video.
 These are displayed in the language spoken on the screen.
 As a rule of thumb, it’s always a good idea to include captions in your videos as it can drastically increase your reach.